Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: CHOICE OF MOMENTUM MULTIPLIER FOR HEAVYBALL MOMENTUM

-We plot the mean error with iterations for different $\beta$ values to do a comparison between the various constant values.
+We plot the mean error with iterations for different $\beta$ values to do a comparison between the various constant values in Figures \ref{fig:Beta Comparison Non Stochastic} and \ref{fig:Beta Comparison Stochastic}.
 This will enable us to see reasons for our choice of $\beta=0.5$.

 Note that when we increase $\beta$ beyond 0.5, we see non-smoothness in convergence of the stochastic case.
 Thus we do not go for $\beta>0.5$ even though it sometimes leads to faster convergence.

 We note that in the non-stochastic case, all values of $\beta \in [0,1)$ lead to convergence.
 Given enough iterations, we expect the same in the stochastic case as well.